 Salmon Run and Bald Eagle Viewing

-The Fraser Valley Bald Eagle Festival takes place in mid to late November each year, and the Sandpiper Resort is a great place to take it all in.
+The Fraser Valley Bald Eagle Festival takes place in mid to late November each year, and the Sandpiper is a great place to take it all in.
 Attracted to the salmon spawning in the Harrison River, Harrison Mills has one of the highest concentrations of eagles in the world.
 It’s impressive!
 And the resort is right in the middle of it!

-The Sandpiper Resort has several spots for viewing the salmon and the eagles.
+The Sandpiper has several spots for viewing the salmon and the eagles.
 Folk can observe the spawning salmon by the creek or the river.
 They can also see the bald eagles from the golf course, from the gazebo near the nature trails, or on TV via cameras while dining at the Clubhouse.

 Guests can also book a Bald Eagle Viewing Tour which leaves right from the private dock at the Sandpiper Resort.